rudnam/ZH-study/scripts/add-tw-support/README.md

 # add-tw-support

-Script to convert Pinyin readings to Zhuyin and add entries for Traditional terms for Yomitan dictionaries
+Script to convert Pinyin readings to Zhuyin and add entries for Traditional terms in Yomitan dictionaries

 ![alt text](image.png)